 - If driving yourself is not possible, arrange a ride with a family member, friend, taxi or ride share.
 Sit in the back seat, open the window, and wear a mask.

 - If you take a taxi/ride share, record company name and operator number.

-- Please arrive on campus only for the date and time confirmed through your department/school and do not come with any guests.
+- Arrive on campus only for the date and time confirmed through your department/school and do not come with any guests.

-- Please bring your Centennial College issued myCard ID with you as you will need it to access the building.
-Failure to bring it may result in denied access to the building.
+- Bring your Centennial College issued myCard ID with you as you will need it to access the building;

-- All College community members are required to use their myCard to sign in and pass through a pre-screening station.
+- Use your myCard to sign in and pass through the pre-screening station.

 - Continue to self-assess for illness and, if you are sick, do not come to campus.
 If you feel sick, leave the campus immediately and contact your Manager or Program Chair.